Rockaways' Playland: Geist operation

 In January 1928, the park was purchased by A. Joseph Geist, a Queens lawyer and businessman who would go on to serve as the president of the Rockaways Chamber of Commerce and on the Board of Higher Education.
 Renaming it Rockaways' Playland, Geist soon launched an expansion project that added a dance hall, menagerie, and roller coaster.
 He added numerous attractions in the early 1930s, and by 1936, he was advertising that the park contained 24 distinct attractions.
 New York City parks commissioner Robert Moses shut the amusement area in 1937, as he intended to build the Shore Front Parkway through the area.
 A waterfront stretch measuring 200 ft by 2.5 mi was condemned, and Geist lost half of his rides.
 Moses had also destroyed the nearby bungalows in an unsuccessful attempt to shut down Playland.
 Following a rebuilding program costing between $3 million and $5 million, Geist reopened Playland in 1939.

 Playland saw attendance decrease during World War II.
 A wartime blackout was applied to the area, which mandated that the park's lights be shut off to avoid enemy detection; the blackout was lifted in August 1945.
 More attractions, including a kiddie park named Joytown, were added in 1949, followed by the installation of new lighting systems the following year under a $1 million modernization program.
 Visitors continued to arrive from various places in the New York metropolitan area such as Jersey City, Lower Manhattan, and Yonkers.
 Boats to Sheepshead Bay, Brooklyn would start operating in 1954, followed by another ferry service to Westchester in 1964.

 Throughout the 1950s, Playland hosted numerous events and special occasions.
 One New York Times article in 1953 described how six hundred orphans were taken to Playland.
 When Geist died in 1960, his son Richard took over the park and added numerous contests, such as beauty pageants every Monday evening and children's contests each Saturday afternoon.
 Playland saw a small attendance decrease during the 1964 New York World's Fair, hosted in nearby Flushing Meadows–Corona Park, though attendance quickly returned to normal levels after the fair.
 By 1970, Playland had attracted 175 million visitors in the years since A. Joseph Geist had purchased the park.
-Attendance began to decline in the late 1970s as the rides became more dated.The 1985 season was the last operating season for Playland, though at the time, Richard Geist did not intend for the park to close permanently.
+Attendance began to decline in the late 1970s as the rides became more dated.

+The 1985 season was the last operating season for Playland, though at the time, Richard Geist did not intend for the park to close permanently.
 The following year, insurance premiums increased eightfold, from $50,000 in 1985 to $408,000 in 1986.
 At that time, Geist decided not to reopen the park.
 Upon Playland's closure, a housing development was planned on Playland's site.
-The land was still vacant by 1995, but had been developed by 2003.
-Today, the Beach 98th Street station of the New York City Subway still bears the name "Playland".
+The land was still vacant in 1995.
+While the site was developed by 2003, the Beach 98th Street station of the New York City Subway still bore the name "Playland".